tiredofit/home/README.md

 ### Managing Secrets

-I document the process of getting encrypted secrets created and keeping up to date on my website.
+I took some notes and documented the process of getting encrypted secrets created and keeping up to date on my website.
 [Tired of IT!
 Secrets Management](https://notes.tiredofit.ca/books/linux/page/secrets-management).

 # License